marcus/item-sorter/README.md

 ## Overview

-**Item Sorter** is a Node.js application designed to monitor a specified directory (defaulting to the `Downloads` folder) for new files.
-It intelligently categorizes and organizes these files by interacting with the ChatGPT API to suggest appropriate folders.
+**Item Sorter** Monitors your Downloads folder and watches for new files.
+When a new file appears, it intelligently categorizes and organizes these files into existing folders if it can find an appropriate one, or creates a new folder if needed.
+It uses the ChatGPT API to determine the appropriate folders.

 Files are managed in batches of up to 10, ensuring efficient processing and reduced API requests.
-Recent files are moved to a `Recents` folder, while older files are categorized and stored in an `AI Library`.
+Recent files are moved to a `Recents` folder, while older files are categorized and stored in sub folders under a folder called `AI Library`.
+Item Sorter ignores pre-existing and new folders and only operates in individual files.

 ## Features